ClaraChaouat/Beers-catalog/README.md

 </p>

 ## Description:woman_teacher:
 Your goal is to create a web page displaying a list of beers (😏) in the form of a product catalog.
 At the click of a beer, a side modal will open and display the details of the selected beer.
+All the beers and beer details are fetched by calling an API.

 ## Installation:man_mechanic:
 1. Clone this repository from GitHub